 What is Syrk?

-Syrk is another ransomware that was discovered by Leo.
-It encrypts user's data, creates a text file named "Readme_now.txt" and displays a pop-up window with a ransom note in it.
-This ransomware renames encrypted files by adding ".Syrk" extension to the filenames.
+Discovered by Leo, Syrk is ransomware that encrypts data, creates a text file named "Readme_now.txt", and displays a pop-up window containing a ransom message.
+This ransomware renames encrypted files by adding the ".Syrk" extension to the filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: